What Is Periodontology?

 Recent studies have shown that tobacco use in the form of cigarette, cigar, or pipe smoking, as well as smokeless tobacco use, are significant risk factors in the development and progression of periodontal disease.
 In turn, research links periodontal disease to increased risk of heart disease, stroke, poorly controlled diabetes, respiratory disease, and premature babies.

-Research shows that cigarette, cigar, and pipe smokers have a higher prevalence of moderate-tosevere periodontitis and higher prevalence and extent of attachment loss and gum recession than nonsmokers.
+Research shows that cigarette, cigar, and pipe smokers have a higher prevalence of moderate to severe periodontitis and a higher prevalence and extent of attachment loss and gum recession than nonsmokers.
 They also have a higher number of missing teeth than nonsmokers; and although their gums bleed less, it is most often because nicotine constricts blood vessels, not because their gums are healthier.
-In addition, tobacco smokers are more likely than nonsmokers to have calculus (hardened or calcified dental plaque) formation on their teeth, to have developed periodontal pockets, to have lost bone that supports teeth, and to have lost supporting tissue that attaches the tooth to the bone.1
+In addition, tobacco smokers are more likely than nonsmokers to have calculus (hardened or calcified dental plaque) formation on their teeth, to have developed periodontal pockets, to have lost the bone that supports teeth, and to have lost supporting tissue that attaches the tooth to the bone.

 Smokeless tobacco—tobacco or a tobacco blend that users chew, inhale, or suck rather than smoke—also contributes to gum disease.
 Studies have shown that about 7–27% of regular smokeless tobacco users have gum recession and may lose the bone around the teeth and experience tooth loss.
 In addition, smokeless tobacco causes leukoplakia, white patches that form on the site where the user holds the tobacco.
 Research has also linked chewing tobacco to dental caries (cavities).